-Cine Joven is a *free* after-school digital filmmaking & media arts program, created by Austin School of Film.
+Cine Joven is a free after-school digital filmmaking & media arts produced by MMAC.

 WHAT IS CINE JOVEN?

 In 2005, Cine Joven: Filmmaking in Spanish was founded by Austin School of Film.
 In its earliest incarnation, this was a bold experiment in class & culture-hopping, social-engineering outreach.
-Our reasoning was, essentially, if Austin's Hispanic youth was underrepresented at Austin School of Film, then why not take ASoF —instructors, gear, & all— to the Hispanic youth?
+Our reasoning was, essentially, if Austin's Latinx youth was underrepresented at Austin School of Film, then why not take ASoF —instructors, gear, & all— to the Latinx youth?